 2.2.2.
 Wealth tax

-In addition to VAT, it is worth checking whether the buyer of an art work may become subject to the French wealth tax, following such purchase.
+In addition to VAT, it is worth checking whether the buyer of an artwork may become subject to the French wealth tax (‟impôt sur la fortune”), following such purchase.

-Therefore, a recent buyer of an art work, tax resident in France, does not have to disclose such art work or the sums of money used to pay for such art work, to the tax authorities.
+Therefore, a recent buyer of an artwork, tax resident in France, does not have to disclose such work of art or the sums of money used to pay for such artwork, to the tax authorities.
 Such buyer could not be prosecuted by the tax authorities to pay the wealth tax on the basis of this new acquisition.

 2.2.3.
 Artist resale right

-Pursuant to the provisions of Article L. 122-8 of the French intellectual property code, artist resale right allows the author of fine art works, resident in a member-state of the European Union or a state part of the European Economic Area, to receive a percentage which goes from 0.5% to 4% of the sale price of an art work (sold either in a private or public sale), when an art market professional intervenes as a seller, buyer or intermediary.
+Pursuant to the provisions of Article L. 122-8 of the IPC, artist resale right allows the author of fine art works, resident in a member-state of the European Union or a state part of the European Economic Area, to receive a percentage which goes from 0.5 percent to 4 percent of the sale price of an artwork (sold either in a private or public sale), when an art market professional intervenes as a seller, buyer or intermediary.
 On the death of the artist, the artist resale right is passed on to his beneficiaries during a period of 70 years after his death.

 Artist resale right being a right to share the profit in any sale, it is the seller who bears such artist resale right, as follows:

-The basis of such profit sharing is ‟exclusive of tax, the hammer price in case of public sale and, for other sales, the sale price perceived by the seller” pursuant to the provisions of article R. 122-5 of the French intellectual property code.
+The basis of such profit sharing is ‟exclusive of tax, the hammer price in case of public sale and, for other sales, the sale price perceived by the seller” pursuant to the provisions of article R. 122-5 of the IPC.

 2.2.4.
 Capital gain tax

 If the seller has written evidence of the date and price of purchase, he will be able to choose the standard regime for capital gain.
-The rate is 34.5% (inclusive of social security deductions) with a 5% discount per year beyond the second year.
+The rate is 34.5 percent (inclusive of social security deductions) with a 5 percent discount per year beyond the second year.
 There is therefore a full exemption after 22 years of ownership.

-This flat-rate tax is 6% of the selling price, for the sale of art works and collecting items.
+This flat-rate tax is 6 percent of the selling price, for the sale of art works and collecting items.
 This tax is due at the time of the sale.

-However, sales of art works or collecting items are exempted from capital gain tax when the sale price of the art work is not above 5,000 euros or when the seller of an art work outside the territory of the member-states of the EU, does not have his tax residence in France.
+However, sales of artworks or collecting items are exempted from capital gain tax when the sale price of the artwork is not above 5,000 Euros or when the seller of a work of art outside the territory of the member-states of the EU, does not have his tax residence in France.

 Article 219 of the French tax code provides that if the seller of an artwork is a legal entity subject to corporation tax, capital gain tax derives from a special regime, according to which:

-- if the artwork was owned for less than 2 years, capital gain tax is the same than taxes on the company’s benefit: 33.33%, with a first ladder of 15% up to the cap of 38,120 euros for companies with a turnover below 7,630,000 euros, a shareholding capital fully paid up and held for at least 75% by natural persons or legal entities owned by natural persons;
+- if the artwork was owned for less than 2 years, capital gain tax is the same than taxes on the company’s benefit: 33.33 percent, with a first ladder of 15 percent up to the cap of 38,120 Euros for companies with a turnover below 7,630,000 Euros, a shareholding capital fully paid up and held for at least 75 percent by natural persons or legal entities owned by natural persons;

-- if the artwork was owned for at least 2 years, and was not amortised: 15%.
+- if the artwork was owned for at least 2 years, and was not amortised: 15 percent.

 2.2.5.
 Deductions from corporation tax or income tax paid by legal entities